Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 ever.

-We chose to provide GNOME because of its uniqueness and ease of use, which make it the perfect traveling companion to Vanilla OS.
+We chose to provide GNOME because of its uniqueness and ease of use, which make it the perfect companion to Vanilla OS.

 ![GNOME 43](/assets/uploads/vanilla-os-gnome.png)

-All official Vanilla OS applications are designed in GTK4 and libadwaita to be as consistent as possible with the GNOME experience.
+All official Vanilla OS applications are built with GTK4 and Libadwaita to be as consistent as possible with the GNOME experience.

 ## Official Wallpapers